sabodh/Crypto_Coin_List/README.md

 6. Display an error message if the list cannot be loaded (e.g., no network).
 7. Instrumentation and unit tests are implemented.
 (Hilt DI used for instrumentation testing)
 8. ** Coin list entries restricted to 8 items, due to the restrictions over the limit of api calls.
 Please modify it using Constants.DISPLAY_LIST_ITEMS
-9. ** Instrumentation tests - 15.
-Unit tests - 17
+9. ** Instrumentation tests - 12 nos.
+Unit tests - 17 nos

 # Prerequisites